MicrosoftDocs/entra-docs/docs/external-id/customers/reference-native-auth-email-password.md

 ## Format of user attributes values

-You specify the information you want to collect from the user by configuring the user flow settings in the Microsoft Entra Admin center.
-Use the [Collect user attributes during sign-up](how-to-define-custom-attributes.md) article to learn how to collect values for both built in and custom attributes.
+You specify the information you want to collect from the user by configuring the user flow settings in the Microsoft Entra admin center.
+Use the [Collect user attributes during sign-up](how-to-define-custom-attributes.md) article to learn how to collect values for both built-in and custom attributes.

 You can also specify the **User Input Type** for the attributes you configure.
 The following table summarizes supported user input types, and how to submit values collected by the UI controls to Microsoft Entra ID.